-Term Explanation Job Family A functional discipline involving similar types of work - requiring similar training, skills, knowledge, and expertise.
+Term Explanation Job Family A functional discipline involving similar types of work requiring similar training, skills, knowledge, and expertise.
 IT Families include: Application Development, Customer Support, Data Management, IT Architecture, IT Business Analyst, IT Policy and Planning, IT Project Management, IT Security, IT Vendor Management, Network and Telecommunications, Quality Assurance, and System Administration.
 Level The measure of complexity of work performed.
 IT Levels include: Entry, Journey, Senior/Specialist, Expert, IT Manager, and Senior IT Manager Allocation The assignment of a position to a job family and level.
 Reallocation The assignment of a position to a different level and/or job family.
-Class, Classes, and Where these terms are used in the GG and HE/CCC CBA's, Classification (where for the purposes of the implementation of the new IT used in reference to job Professional Structure, they shall be followed by "or job classification) family/ies and level/s."
+Class, Classes, and Classification Where these terms are used in the GG and HE/CCC (where used in reference to job CBA's, for the purposes of the implementation of the classification) new IT Professional Structure, they shall be followed by "or job family/ies and level/s."